kapily/dropcast/README.md

 - run `py.test` to run tests
 - didn't use Dropbox API because there's no way to list a shared link folder via the API so had to resolve to scraping
+- You need the Title and Track number set.
+Use the Mac app "Tagger"